 The upcoming allergen-friendly product differentiates itself from others on the market with its minimalist and clean ingredient label.
 Spero’s Pepita Egg contains just seven ingredients: water, pepita seeds, salt, garlic powder, mushroom extract, beta carotene, and nisin (a preservative).
 The brand claims this egg can transform into suitable scrambles, fluffy omelets, and tender pancakes and waffles.

 We found the texture to be not quite like a chicken-based omelet, but still satisfying.
-If you’re looking for a cleaner vegan egg option, sign up for the company’s waitlist via the website to be the first to know when this item hits the shelves.
+If you’re looking for a cleaner vegan egg option, head to your local Sprouts and get scrambling.

 Find out more